 Prepare to descend a grade at the crest of the hill.
-Observe any signs indicating grade angle and duration.
+Observe signs indicating grade angle and duration.
 The sign may suggest maximum downhill speed according to Gross Combined Weight (the combined weight of the motorhome and a trailer/tow car).
 At the crest of the hill, manually shift the transmission into a lower gear.
 DO NOT allow the motorhome to gain momentum before slowing down.

 Use the engine brake to help maintain a slow, safe downhill speed.
-Located on the Driver Side console is an engine brake switch.
+Located on the driver side console is an engine brake switch.
 When the engine brake switch is on, the engine brake will activate when the throttle is released.
-The brake switch sets the amount of engine braking force.
-When pushed forward, the engine brake will use all six cylinders.
-When pushed back, only three cylinders are used.
+The Hi/Lo brake switch (located next to the brake switch) sets the amount of engine braking force.

-With engine brake applied, road speed may increase until the transmission automatically shifts to the next higher gear.
-Apply the brakes using moderately heavy pressure on the brake pedal to reduce speed and manually downshift to maintain a safe, slow speed.
-DO NOT pump the brakes as this can result in a loss of air pressure.
+With engine brake applied, road speed may increase until the transmission automatically shifts to the next highest gear.
+Apply the brakes using moderately heavy pressure on the brake pedal to reduce speed.
+Manually downshift to maintain a safe, slow speed.
+DO NOT pump the brakes.
+This can result in a loss of air pressure.
 Avoid riding the brakes as this can cause the brakes to overheat.
-Either method can result in loss of brake effectiveness or brake failure.
+Either method can also result in loss of brake effectiveness or brake failure.